 - Preheat the oven to 350°F, and coat 13 muffin cups with nonstick cooking spray.
 (If using liners, then line 13 muffins cups with liners and coat them with cooking spray.)

 - Divide the batter between the prepared muffin cups.
-Bake at 350°F for 29-32 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean.
+Bake at 350°F for 29-32 minutes or until the top feels firm to the touch and a toothpick inserted into the center comes out clean or with a few crumbs attached.
 Cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 View Nutrition Information + Weight Watchers Points